joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 | 3             |
 | 6             |

+In the next section, we will show how we can also join with the `ingredients` table to directly get the ingredient names.

-As an aside, having to use the table names over and over again in a SQL query is cumbersome, and there is a shorthand where we can give each table a nickname:
+Having to use the table names in our query repeatedly is cumbersome.
+SQL provides a shorthand for giving the tables a nickname:

 ```sql
 SELECT b.ingredient_id